A degree in urban studies and planning

 A bridge to employment and a career

 At the local level, the key development agency in Detroit is the Detroit Economic Growth Corporation (DEGC).
-The DEGC coordinates property and business development in the city, working in partnerships between government and the private sector.
-Several graduates from WSU's Department Urban Studies and Planning have made careers with this increasingly engaged agency.
+The DEGC coordinates property and business development in the city, working in partnerships between the government and the private sector.
+Several graduates from WSU's Department of Urban Studies and Planning have made careers with this increasingly engaged agency.
 But don't forget that traditional units of government are critical actors in making cities better.
-There are career opportunities across city hall where your training will stand you in good stead.
+There are career opportunities across City Hall where your training will stand you in good stead.